rails-girls-summer-of-code/rgsoc-teams/CONTRIBUTING.md

 [wontfix]:       https://github.com/rails-girls-summer-of-code/rgsoc-teams/labels/wontfix
 [would be nice]: https://github.com/rails-girls-summer-of-code/rgsoc-teams/labels/would%20be%20nice

-* Dibs
-* Ping via comment and/or join Slack

 ## Reporting an error

 Reporting a bug is very important and we appreciate the time you take to inform us about the Teams App's mischief.
 Before you do, we kindly ask you to check if [it has already been reported](https://github.com/rails-girls-summer-of-code/rgsoc-teams/issues?q=is%3Aopen+is%3Aissue+label%3Abug).